 -

 The fact that he was still there, immobile, well into the evening caused little concern, until someone tried to wake him and found that he was totally out of it, and had blood all down his face.
 The hostel manager called the paramedics, and when they got there Clayton was totally spun out: shaking like a leaf in a typhoon, unable to hold a glass of water... he was a wreck.
 They found a prescription for Prozac in his room, which they thought he might have tried to overdose on, and then he was in the ambulance and being whisked away into the night.
-We never saw him again: poor Clayton.
+We never saw him again; poor Clayton.

 -

 The freelance writing has also taken off rather pleasingly, as I've managed to get commissions worth more than £1700 over the next 12 months, and that goes a long way on the road.
-It seems that all the favours I did other freelancers by giving them a break when I was an editor are turning back on me: now they're in the editorial seat, and I'm getting all the work.
+It seems that all the favours I did other freelancers by giving them a break when I was an editor are turning back to me; now they're in the editorial seat, and I'm getting all the work.
 I never thought of being nice to people as an investment before, but it's paying off handsomely.

 -

-I also stayed with a lovely couple called Rags and Judy (Judy worked with me at the Acorn dealer), from whom I rented a spare room and good company.
-It turned out that Rags was into his sailing, and in a fit of Shiraz Cabernet he asked me if I wanted to come along.
+I also stayed with a lovely couple called Rags and Judy – Judy worked with me at the Acorn dealer – from whom I rented a spare room and good company.
+It turned out that Rags was really into his sailing, and in a fit of Shiraz Cabernet he asked me if I wanted to come along.
 It was quite an experience: four men in a yacht, Rags, Bernie, Ken and me, racing round the sea with just the wind to push us along.
 I sat there, clueless as to how to read the winds, change the direction of the foresail or hoist the spinnaker.
 I don't know much more now, but I can safely say that yachting is up there with fishing in the 'quiet day out, male bonding' stakes.
 I've never been in a race where you're constantly competing, but in such a slow, mellow way.
 Maybe if I can find some sucker with a yacht in Queensland, I'll give it another go.

 -

-I'd been meaning to change the oil and oil filter in my car for some time – whenever I took out the dip-stick it'd be covered in thick, black sludge – and I finally got round to it in Perth.
+I'd been meaning to change the oil and oil filter in my car for some time – whenever I took out the dip-stick it'd be covered in thick, black sludge – and I finally got around to it in Perth.
 It's the first oil change I've done on my own, and although it's not a major task, it's good to know I can do it.
 I'd spent the week at work hacking this chemical container into something to catch the oil, and it worked a treat.
 Lo, Mark the Mechanic!
 Rags also hacked around with the engine, sorting out the distributor to stop the engine 'pinking' – it had been making a fair old racket when accelerating – and now it's running as well as it ever has.
-It was good to see that the day's work would have cost me about A$140 in a garage, but only cost me about A$20 in parts.
+It was good to see that the day's work would have cost me about A$140 in a garage, but only cost me about A$20 in parts in the end.

 -